 Will I be notified whether I get a scholarship or not?

 Students will be notified, as committees make their selection, at your My Chemeketa email address beginning in April and throughout the summer.
 Therefore, it is very important you check your email weekly.
-If you do not accept the scholarship by the deadline it will be canceled and re-offered to another student.
-If you missed the award notification email and it is now past the deadline, notify our foundation office via email so we know that you are an active student and interested in receiving other scholarship offers that may be offered to you throughout the year.
+If you do not accept the scholarship by the deadline, it will be canceled and re-offered to another student.

 Students not selected for a scholarship during the first round will be notified at the end of June.
 As funds become available, all applications are reconsidered.
 Therefore, it is important you check your My Chemeketa email weekly throughout the summer.